NAFTeam/NAFF/docs/src/Guides/03 Creating Commands.md

     await ctx.send(f"You input {string_option}")
 ```

-Then you need to register the autocomplete callback, aka the function discord calls when users fill in the option.
+Then you need to register the autocomplete callback, aka the function Discord calls when users fill in the option.

 In there, you have three seconds to return whatever choices you want to the user.
 In this example we will simply return their input with "a", "b" or "c" appended:
 ```python